nexiality/documentation/release/nexial-core-v1.4.changelog.md

 - upgraded to kotlin 1.2.51
 - fixed nexial issue #7.
 Script reference information such as `Data File`, `DataSheet(s)`, `runtime args` and `JAVA_OPT` is included in output file `#summary` sheet.
+- Support for data variables in description columns of test scripts.

 ### Flow Control
 - `TimeTrackStart(label)` and `TimeTrackEnd()`: new flow control to mark start/end time of any arbitrary group of steps.